Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Abstract

 \edit{Many factors influence the yielding result of a driver-pedestrian interaction, including traffic volume, vehicle speed, roadway characteristics, etc. While individual aspects of these interactions have been explored, comprehensive, naturalistic studies, particularly those considering the built environment's influence on driver-yielding behavior, are lacking.
 To address this gap, our study introduces an extensive open-source dataset, compiled from video data at 18 unsignalized intersections across Minnesota.
 Documenting more than 3000 interactions, this dataset provides a detailed view of driver-pedestrian interactions and over 50 distinct contextual variables.
 The data, which covers individual driver-pedestrian interactions and contextual factors, is made publicly available at \url{https://github.com/tianyi17/pedestrian_yielding_data_MN}.}

-\edit{Using logistic regression, we developed a classification model that predicts driver yielding based on the identified variables.
+Using logistic regression, we developed a classification model that predicts driver yielding based on the identified variables.
 Our analysis indicates that vehicle speed, the presence of parking lots, proximity to parks or schools, and the width of major road crossings significantly influence driver yielding at unsignalized intersections.
-This study contributes to one of the most comprehensive driver-pedestrian datasets in the US, offering valuable insights for traffic safety improvements.
-By making this information available, our study will support communities across Minnesota and the United States in their ongoing efforts to improve road safety for pedestrians.}
+Through our findings and by publishing one of the most comprehensive driver-pedestrian datasets in the United States, our study will support communities across Minnesota and the United States in their ongoing efforts to improve road safety for pedestrians and be helpful for automated vehicle design.

 \keywords{Pedestrian\and driver-yielding, intersection\and transportation data science\and pedestrian-driver interaction}